Figure Skating Registration

 Skaters who wish to register for this Training Program must:

-- Be current associate, collegiate or full members of LSA at the time of registration AND for the duration of the entire contract.
+- Be current associate, collegiate or full* members of LSA at the time of registration AND for the duration of the entire contract. *Adult Limited Membership does not include the right to enter into this contract.

 - Have no outstanding balances owed to LSA, including prior contract payments, NSF fees, walk on fees or any other amounts owed to LSA.